paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step3.md

 INTRODUCTORY TEXT TO BE PROVIDED

 **First, let's create a deployment** that uses an nginx web server.
-We'll use the Kubernetes `kubectl run` command to spin up deployment of the nginx web server as well as Kubernetes service to expose the pods in the deployment.
+We'll use the Kubernetes `kubectl run` command to spin up a deployment of the nginx web server as well as a Kubernetes service that uses the pods in the deployment.

 Execute the command below by clicking on it using your mouse.